 FM Approvals is an international leader in third-party testing and certification services.
 They test property loss prevention products and services—for use in commercial and industrial facilities—to verify they meet rigorous loss prevention standards of quality, technical integrity and performance.
 How?
 By employing a worldwide certification process that’s backed by scientific research and testing, and over a century of experience.
 The FM APPROVED mark is recognized and respected worldwide.
 Their certification instills confidence and commands respect in the marketplace.

-Winters is an ISO 9001 registered corporation.
+Winters Instruments (Toronto) is an ISO 9001 registered organization.
 ISO 9001 requires an organization to demonstrate its ability to consistently provide products that meet customer and regulatory requirements, and enhance customer satisfaction through effective application of the system, including processes for continual improvement of the system and the assurance of conformity.

 Underwriters Laboratories and Underwriters Laboratories of Canada maintain a high commitment to public safety and dedication to exceed customer expectations through continual improvement in the delivery of quality services.
 The organizations develop and publish standards, classifications and specifications for products having a bearing on fire, accident or property hazards.